 16. Maria B

 Maria B graduated from the Pakistan Institute of Fashion Design in 1998.
-Right after she graduated, she knew that she wanted to get into the market as soon as possible.
+After she graduated, she knew that she wanted to get into the market as soon as possible.
 By 1999, she had already set up a little retail outlet with a tailor stitching the clothes onsite!

 Maria B wanted to take away the hassle of getting your clothes stitched yourself, so the first line she came out with was ready to wear line that women could wear at the office and for daily wear as these products were not very easy to find in Pakistan, paving the way for a whole market of ready to wear clothing all over the country.